NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 ## Note on Notes I missed
 Every thought could be a note.
 Every note spawns ten more.
 At some point you stop refining and start using.
 What's here is not complete.
 It is enough.

+##Note on How to say it in one sentence:
+The framework is a mirror you serve; what it reflects is sight; sight is power; power is yours.

 ```markdown